tgirke/GEN242-2018/pages/mydoc/mydoc_homework_07.md

 ## A. Unstranded and strand-specific read counting for features of interest

-- __Task 1__: Rerun the [RNA-Seq workflow](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_systemPipeRNAseq_01.html) with the toy data sets to the read quantification step [here](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_systemPipeRNAseq_05.html).
+- __Task 1__: Rerun the [RNA-Seq workflow](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_systemPipeRNAseq_01.html) with the toy data sets up to the read quantification step [here](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_systemPipeRNAseq_05.html).
 In the read quantification step with `summarizeOverlaps` generate count tables for the following three strand modes:

    1. Unstranded
    2. Strand-specific for positive (sense) strand
    3. Strand-specific for negative (antisense) strand

 The solution for generating the unstranded read counts is given below.
+Note, the upstream steps 1-4 in the RNA-Seq workflow only need to be rerun to generate the proper inputs for the read counting.
+Thus, they are not required to be included in the homework results (see `HW7.R` below).

 {% highlight r %}
 summarizeOverlaps(eByg, x, mode="Union",